viblo/pymunk/docs/src/showcase.rst

 List of papers which has used or mentioned Pymunk:

+* Jiang, Lincheng.
+  "A Computational Method to Generate One-story Floor Plans for Nursing Homes Based on Daylight Hour Potential and Shortest Path of Circulations."
+  (2020).

 * Chen, Ricky TQ, Brandon Amos, and Maximilian Nickel.
   "Learning Neural Event Functions for Ordinary Differential Equations." arXiv preprint arXiv:2011.03902 (2020).